Skip to content

 Further north in the equally hilly Umm Qais, there are a host of other experiences to give you a further glimpse into the Jordanian way of life.
 You can suit up and harvest honey with a local beekeeper, forage for native herbs and plants with a guide who grew up on a homestead, or try traditional stone masonry within the Gadara archaeological site, once a popular retreat for Roman scholars, writers, and artists.

-After working up an appetite, you can learn how to make local dishes like cha’cheel, lentil dumplings in a creamy yoghurt sauce, and maqloubeh, a layered rice dish made with local vegetables.
+After working up an appetite, you can learn how to make local dishes like cha’cheel, lentil dumplings in a creamy yogurt sauce, and maqloubeh, a layered rice dish made with local vegetables.
 And, then, all that’s left to do, is feast.

 Ruins at Umm Qais